Food Banks Are Seeing Longer Lines Because of Inflation

-That’s why organizations are ramping up efforts to help families in need.

-In fact, Tarrant Area Food Bank said since April, the lines have been getting worse than they were at the height of the pandemic.
+The Tarrant Area Food Bank said since April the lines have been getting longer than they were at the height of the pandemic.

 "When I talked to folks in the cars, they are working but their paycheck is not going as far because the basic necessities like food are more expensive,” said Julie Butner, CEO of Tarrant Area Food Bank.

 Their data shows the cost of food has risen by 9%.
-That – combined with higher gas prices, rent and increase in just about everything else – is putting a big strain on family budgets.
+That increase, combined with higher gas prices, higher rent and an increase in just about everything else, is putting a big strain on family budgets.

 TAFB said it is also seeing more retirees in the lines as well because they're on a fixed income as prices rise.